Fundamental Limits of Multiple-Access Integrated Sensing and Communication Systems: Numerical Examples

-In our proposed scheme corresponding to Theorem \ref{innerBound:CD}, transmitter 1 can send compressed information related to echo signals in common message part to improve the state estimation of transmitter 2.
+\textup{In this example, transmitter 1 can always achieve zero distortion by conducting $\hat{S}_{T_1} = (X_1 \oplus S_2) \oplus X_1$, while transmitter 2 cannot directly get any information about $S_{T_2} = S_1$ as $Z_2 = X_1\oplus B$.
+In our proposed scheme corresponding to Theorem~\ref{innerBound:CD}, transmitter 1 can send common compressed information related to echo signals to improve the estimation of transmitter 2.
 One can choose